Best Things To Do in Lisbon

 Although the roofs were rehabilitated, some walls are still seen with the resulting scar of the fire.

-In this church, it was where the inquisition held its public events.
+This church was where the Inquisition held its public events.

-Ginjinha is a liqueur made with brandy, cherries, cinnamon, and sugar.
-If you go to Obidos, they will serve it to you in a shot glass made of chocolate.
+Ginjinha is a liqueur with brandy, cherries, cinnamon, and sugar.
+If you go to Obidos, they will serve it in a shot glass made of chocolate.

 Lisbon at night Fer & Vero